Type Urban analysis

 This ongoing project is in the documentary phase, consisting of assembled panoramas from different vantage points on the site.
 The functions of the panoramas is two-fold: to display the immense diversity of conditions in this unique space, and to highlight montage as a critical representational tool of landscape.
 The wide angles and horizontal skew suggest that typical photographic framing is not adequate to capture the complexities of these conditions.

-Google Earth satellite image showing active agricultural plots adjacent to the Yamuna River.
+Google Earth satellite imagery (2017) shows active agricultural plots adjacent to the Yamuna River.
 Grouping of huts can be seen at intervals.
 Although this site is in the heart of Delhi, it displays built formations and landscape processes typically found in remote rural areas.